troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 # tv_grab_az_sdjson_sqlite / tv_meta_az_sd.py
-XMLTV grabber for Schedules Direct JSON service, optimized for large numbers of channels, with local fast caching of xmltv output.
+XMLTV grabber for Schedules Direct JSON service, optimized for large numbers of channels, with local fast caching of xmltv output, and IMDB support.
 Also includes a Tvheadend metadata program for populating fanart for Kodi.

 Place the tv_grab_az_sdjson_sqlite and tv_meta_az_sd.py in the same location